littlefishy1/Device-Monitor-Dashboard/README.md

 - clean code structure
 - separation of logic and UI
-- object-oriented design
+- object oriented design
-- real-time updates using timers
+- real time updates using timers
 - basic testing of the data layer

+Thus, I chose not to implement theme toggle which will make the application too complicated